 Post written by Leo Babauta.

-A little while back I ran into a friend, Susan O’Connell (Zen Master and Vice President of the San Francisco Zen Center), and she did something old fashioned.
+A little while back I ran into a friend, Susan O’Connell (Zen teacher and President of the San Francisco Zen Center), and she did something old fashioned.

 When I said we should have tea sometime, she immediately went to her bag and got out her paper calendar, and suggested we make a date right then.